 Whether you want to open your own brewery one day or just want to know what food to pair with an IPA, there’s a book for that.
 Seriously.
 I highly recommend picking up Randy Mosher’s Tasting Beer

 .
 It’s one of the most informative and enjoyable beer books.
 It also helped me pass the Certified Cicerone exam.
 Other great craft beer authors include Garett Oliver, Ray Daniels, Joshua Bernstein and Sam Calagione.
 Go on, get nerdy with it!

 Become an expert at food and beer pairings

-When it comes to food and beer pairings, I always refer to the 3 C’s: cut, contrast or complement.
+When it comes to food and beer pairings I always refer to the 3 C’s: cut, contrast or complement.
 Cutting is essentially cleansing the palate.
 Something high in carbonation, like an American Light Lager, would cleanse your palate after eating greasy chicken wings.
 Finding contrasting flavors can be extremely satisfying, like pairing a sweet American Brown Ale with a spicy Indian dish.
-Complementing, which happens to be my favorite, means selecting a beer with a similar profile as the dish.
+Complementing, which happens to be my favorite, means choosing a beer with a similar profile as the dish.
 Think Chocolate Stout and chocolate cake.

 I hope this article has inspired you to reinvent your thinking.
 Instead of setting those non-spirited New Year’s resolutions (What fun is that?), let’s focus on being the best beer drinkers we can be in 2019.
 Cheers to another year filled with more delicious beer!